chenchih/TechNote/CheatNote/README.md

 <a name="4.gitstash"></a>
 ### 4. git stash [🔝](#top)
 - `git stash`: is a local operation.
 It does not interact with remote repositories.
-It is a **temporary** holding area for your **uncommitted changes**. update from the remote, and then reapply your work.This helps you avoid conflicts during the git pull process.
+It is a **temporary** holding area for your **uncommitted changes**.
+Update from the remote, and then reapply your work.This helps you avoid conflicts during the git pull process.
 If the remote changes and your local changes affect the same lines in the same file, you will need to manually solve the merge conflicts.

 - commonly used:
 	- `git stash`
 	- `git stash pop` : apply the changes I made earlier in tmp and apply to it (attempts to merge your stashed changes with the current state of your working directory) and will alert you to any conflicts that arise. **It applies and deletes**
 	- `git stash apply`: is similar to git stash pop, it **apply and keep**, allow to apply stashed changes repeatedly..
-- Other option can use:
+- Other options can use:
 	- `git stash list`: list multiple stash if you create multiple
 	- `git stash apply stash@{}`: switch to specific stash
 	- `git stash drop stash@{id}`: remove git stash